semantic-developer/SemanticDeveloper/README.md

 Config file location:
 - Linux/macOS: `~/.config/SemanticDeveloper/mcp_servers.json`
 - Windows: `%AppData%/SemanticDeveloper/mcp_servers.json`

+> Unlike the Codex CLI's `config.toml`, which may also list MCP servers, the app only reads from `mcp_servers.json`.
+Keep your server command/argument definitions in this JSON file so Semantic Developer can surface them in the UI and pass them to Codex automatically.
+Profiles still live in `config.toml`, but MCP server wiring should follow the Semantic Developer format.

 Selection behavior:
 - The checkbox state in the MCP pane determines which servers are passed to Codex at session start.